NIST Cybersecurity Framework: A Comprehensive Guide

 How an MSP Can Help with NIST Compliance

 Even smaller organizations can achieve the same degree of security and compliance as large enterprises, particularly when managed services providers (MSPs) can help.
-With cyberattacks costing businesses and governments billions of dollars every year, it’s never been more important to adopt a proactive approach to information security.
-Here are the top ways that partnering with an MSP can help you implement your cybersecurity compliance framework:
+With cyberattacks estimated to cost the U.S. $1.82 trillion by 2028, it’s never been more important to adopt a proactive approach to information security.

-First determine where you currently are in your journey.
-This will help you build your current profile which, in turn, helps you prioritize your remediation strategies to address any vulnerabilities in your existing infrastructure.
-External vulnerability scanning with the MSP presents an obvious starting point, since it will evaluate your network from the outside looking in.
+any vulnerabilities in your existing infrastructure.
+External vulnerability scanning with an MSP presents an obvious starting point, since it will evaluate your network from the outside looking in.
 This can also be done in conjunction with the NIST security assessment to evaluate how closely your strategy currently aligns with the framework.

 The NIST Cybersecurity Framework aims to create a common language concerning information security and how it ties into broader business risk management.
 The framework addresses security awareness and accountability as much as it does technical controls and concepts.
 Thus, it is intended to be adopted organization-wide in a cohesive and comprehensive manner.
 An MSP that provides security awareness training can help toward your goal.